Satisfactory Academic Progress

 Like other colleges, M State has a SAP policy that outlines students' rights and responsibilities.
 The policy requires students who are taking 24 or more credits to maintain a 2.0 or higher cumulative GPA and complete at least 66.66% of their registered credits.
 Students taking 6-23 credits are expected to maintain at least a 1.75 GPA and complete a minimum of 58% of their registered credits.

 Every registered M State student receives a SAP review after each academic term (fall, spring and summer).
 Students meeting the SAP standards are on track to complete their degrees.
 Students who aren’t meeting the standards are sent notification letters, via their M State email accounts, after final grades are posted for the term.

 - Academic Warning

-Students who have not met the college's minimum SAP standards at the end of a term are placed on Academic Warning for one term, including summer.
+Students who have not met the college's minimum SAP standards at the end of a term are placed on Academic Warning for one term, not including summer.

 Students in warning status are still eligible to register for classes and receive financial aid.